trufflehq/design-system/SPEC.md

 ### Implementing
 In the future, you should see it in Figma (once that's setup we can add a video for using the figma-tokens plugin to inspect).

 If it's not in Figma, always use the color name that makes the most sense for what you're building.
 The majority of variables are references to other variables.
-Eg `--tfl-color-primary-hovered-border` is defined as `var(--tfl-color-primary-hovered-fill)`.
-But we still want to use `--tfl-color-primary-hovered-border` in case a theme developer chooses to have that color be different from the non-hovered border color.
+Eg `--tfl-color-primary-action-hovered-border-color` is defined as `var(--tfl-color-primary-action-hovered-background)`.
+But we still want to use `--tfl-color-primary-action-hovered-border-color` in case a theme developer chooses to have that color be different from the non-hovered border color.

 ## Spacing
 - Spacing tokens are used for component-level spacing